Sound-in-syncs

-Sound-in-Syncs is a method of multiplexing sound and video signals into a channel designed to carry video, in which data representing the sound is inserted into the line synchronising pulse of an analogue television waveform.
-This is used on point-to-point links within broadcasting networks, including studio/transmitter links (STL).
-It is not used for broadcasts to the public.
+Sound-in-syncs is a method of multiplexing sound and video signals into an analogue television channel designed to carry video, in which data representing the sound is inserted into the line synchronising pulse of the video waveform.
+This was used on point-to-point links within broadcasting networks, including studio/transmitter links.
+It was not used for broadcasts to the public.

 History

 The technique was first developed by the BBC in the late 1960s.
 In 1966, The corporation's Research Department made a feasibility study of the use of pulse-code modulation (PCM) for transmitting television sound during the synchronising period of the video signal.
 This had several advantages: it removed the necessity for a separate sound link, reduced the possibility of operational errors and offered improved sound quality and reliability.

 Awards

 Sound-in-Syncs and its R&D engineers have won several awards, including: